Konnan: All Elite Wrestling (2020–2021)

 On November 17, 2020, Konnan returned to TNT for the first time since 2001, when he appeared on an episode of AEW Dynamite.
-During his appearance, Konnan reunited with former LAX members Santana and Ortiz, both of whom were now wrestling for All Elite Wrestling (AEW) and were also members of Chris Jericho's wrestling stable Inner Circle.
+During his appearance, Konnan reunited with former LAX members Santana and Ortiz, both of whom were members of Chris Jericho's wrestling stable Inner Circle.
 The reunion occurred during an Inner Circle party in Las Vegas.
 Konnan later appeared at AEW's marquee event Double or Nothing on May 30, 2021.
 During the main event match, which was a Stadium Stampede match that involved The Inner Circle, Konnan had a cameo appearance as a DJ inside a club in the TIAA Bank Field stadium, briefly assisting Santana and Ortiz.
 Konnan appeared on the June 26 edition of Dynamite, being supportive of Santana and Ortiz until attacked by their rivals FTR at the behest of Tully Blanchard.

 Other media

 Konnan has appeared in the video game WCW Nitro, WCW/nWo Revenge, WCW/nWo Thunder, WCW Mayhem, WCW Backstage Assault, Lucha Libre AAA: Héroes del Ring.

 Konnan had a weekly podcast on MLW Radio which moved to The Jericho Network in July 2016.
 Konnan became the "first new voice" on the podcast network, which was started by Chris Jericho.
 The podcast, Keeping it 100 with Konnan is co-hosted by Glenn Gilberti.
 Konnan also made an appearance at San Diego Comic-Con.

 Konnan made an appearance at 2023 WWE Hall of Fame, inducting Rey Mysterio.